-The deduction doesn't cover loans from employer plans or from individuals who are related to you.
-And, of course, you must actually have used the proceeds of the loan to fund your education or that of your spouse or dependents—you used the money to pay tuition and fees, or for books, equipment, and supplies.
+The deduction doesn't cover loans from employer plans or from individuals who are related to you, and you must have used the loan to fund education expenses for yourself, your spouse, or dependents (including, in some cases, someone you could have claimed as a dependent).
+Education expenses include tuition and fees, books, equipment, and supplies.
 The student must have been enrolled at least half-time.

 The Tuition and Fees Deduction